Department of Radiation Oncology

 External Partners

-Multidisciplinary and multi-institutional national and international collaboration within the SAKK & EORTC networks; Institute for Biomedical Engineering, Swiss Federal Institute of Technology (ETH), Zürich, Switzerland; Princess Margaret Cancer Center, Toronto, Canada; ACRF Image X Institute, University of Sidney, Australia; Department of Clinical Medicine, Aarhus University, Denmark; Carleton Laboratory for Radiotherapy Physics, Carleton University, Ottawa, Canada; Oncogenomics Group, Department for BioMedical Research, Bern, Switzerland; Scailyte AG, Basel, Switzerland; Merck KGaA, Darmstadt, Germany; Children's Hospital Los Angeles, USA
+Multidisciplinary and multi-institutional national and international collaboration within the SAKK & EORTC networks; Institute for Biomedical Engineering, Swiss Federal Institute of Technology (ETH), Zürich, Switzerland; Princess Margaret Cancer Center, Toronto, Canada; ACRF Image X Institute, University of Sidney, Australia; Department of Clinical Medicine, Aarhus University, Denmark; Carleton Laboratory for Radiotherapy Physics, Carleton University, Ottawa, Canada; Oncogenomics Group, Department for BioMedical Research, University of Bern, Switzerland; Scailyte AG, Basel, Switzerland; Merck KGaA, Darmstadt, Germany; Children's Hospital Los Angeles, USA

 Grants